-- 1. Ensure access to MRT services 24 hours a day, 7 days a week in person; - Collaborate with local law enforcement agencies and public schools, colleges, and universities in the planning, development, evaluation, and selection processes for Network Service Provider subcontracts for MRTs; - 3.
+- 1. Ensure access to MRT services 24 hours a day, 7 days a week in person; - Collaborate with local law enforcement agencies and public schools, colleges, and universities in the planning, development, evaluation, and selection processes for Network Service Provider subcontracts for MRTs: - 3.
 Post contact information for all MRTs on the start page of the Managing Entity's public website; - 4.
 Collaborate with local and county governments to ensure the process to access MRT services is addressed in county transportation plans and Behavioral Health Receiving System plans; - 5.
 Monitor MRT Network Service Provider data quality, response process, customer satisfaction, community collaboration, and warm hand-offs to community service providers; - 6.
-Notify the Department of changes to MRT providers, including the number of teams per provider or updates to MRT contact information; - 7.
-Submit Reporting Template 28 Mobile Response Team Report to the Department no later than the due dates established herein; - 8.
-Work with school districts to establish and obtain parental or guardian consent as part of the annual student registration process for MRT services in coordination with other routine health screenings; and - 9.
+Notify the Department of changes to MRT providers, including the number of teams per provider or updates to MRT contact information: - 7.
+Submit Reporting Template 28 Mobile Response Team Report to the Department no later than the due dates established herein: - 8.
+Work with school districts to establish and obtain parental or guardian consent as part of the annual student registration process for MRT services in coordination with other routine health screenings; - 9.
+Coordinate with the Agency for Persons with Disabilities to establish designated pilot sites; and - 10.
 Include requirements in subcontracts with Network Service Providers providing MRT services to: - a.
 Adhere to the criteria in Sections C, E, F, and G herein. - b.
 Participate in all MRT program conference calls, meetings, or other oversight events scheduled by the Department. - c.
-Make Mobile Response Team services available 24 hours per day, 7 days a week. - d.
-Establish response protocols with local law enforcement agencies, 9-1-1 dispatch, 2-1-1 call centers, suicide prevention lifeline member centers (9-8-8), local community-based care lead agencies, child protective investigators, the Department of Juvenile Justice, and local schools, including public K-12 schools, colleges, and universities.
+Make Mobile Response Team services available 24 hours per day, 7 days a week.

+d.
+Establish response protocols with local law enforcement agencies, 9-1-1 dispatch, 2-1-1 call centers, 988 Florida Lifeline member centers (9-8-8), local community-based care lead agencies, child

-- e.
+- protective investigators, the Department of Juvenile Justice, and local schools, including public K-12 schools, colleges, and universities. - e.
 Have a licensed mental health professional on staff or access to a licensed mental health professional with 24/7 availability. - f.
 Have a Certified Recovery Peer Specialist, or someone who is working toward credentialing, on staff. - g.
 Have access to a board-certified or board-eligible psychiatrist or psychiatric nurse practitioner at all times via an on-call schedule for each MRT. - h.
+In designated APD pilot sites, have a Board-Certified Behavior Analyst and Registered Behavior Technician. - i.
 Provide an array of crisis response services to eligible persons and their families, designed to address individual and family needs, including screening, standardized assessments, crisis de-escalation, safety planning, and linkage to community services as necessary to address the immediate crisis event and ongoing behavioral health needs.
-Screenings and assessments shall be completed for the presence of an emotional disturbance, serious emotional disturbance, substance use, or mental illness including depression and risk for suicide. - i.
-Adhere to standards for informed consent and confidentiality compliance. - j.
+Screenings and assessments shall be completed for the presence of an emotional disturbance, serious emotional disturbance, substance use, or mental illness including depression and risk for suicide. - j.
+Adhere to standards for informed consent and confidentiality compliance. - k.
 Establish formal Memorandum of Understanding or agreements with the local school district(s) that identify roles and responsibilities of schools and MRTs when responding to schools to provide services.
-This agreement must include requirements for obtaining parental consent when the MRT responds to children 13 or younger or with unlicensed mental health professionals. - k.
-Establish formal and informal partnerships with key entities providing behavioral health services and supports to eligible persons and their families to facilitate warm hand-offs for continuity of care. - I. Coordinate with the Community-Based Care (CBC) Lead Agency in the Network Service Provider's area to provide MRT services to children served by the child welfare system who are experiencing a behavioral health crisis.
+This agreement must include requirements for obtaining parental consent when the MRT responds to children 13 or younger or with unlicensed mental health professionals for ongoing treatment or services. - I. Establish formal and informal partnerships with key entities providing behavioral health services and supports to eligible persons and their families to facilitate warm hand-offs for continuity of care. - m.
+Coordinate with the Community-Based Care (CBC) Lead Agency in the Network Service Provider's area to provide MRT services to children served by the child welfare system who are experiencing a behavioral health crisis.